Library Policies

 1. Compromises library users’ privacy

-2. Constitutes intimidation or harassment of library users
+2. Constitutes harassment or a threat to the safety of library users

 3. Interferes with library users’ ability to access and use library facilities and collections